aedart/athenaeum/docs/archive/next/core/setup.md

 ## Publish Assets

-This package, along with it's dependencies, requires certain assets in order to be fully functional, e.g. configuration files.
+This package, along with its dependencies, requires certain assets in order to be fully functional, e.g. configuration files.
-To make these assets available in your legacy application, you need to run the `vendor:publish-all` command, via your Console Application (`cli.php`).
+To make these assets available, you need to run the `vendor:publish-all` command, via your Console Application (`cli.php`).
 The command will publish all assets available assets into your application.

 ```shell